 [The President} Shall take Care that the Laws be faithfully executed” (U.S. Const. art.
 II, § 1-3).

-Article II of the United States' Constitution gives the President the implied right to do what is necessary to faithfully execute the laws of the United States making the argument that the President does not have the right to use them because it is not stated in the United States' Constitution void.
+Article II of the United States Constitution gives the President the implied right to do what is necessary to faithfully execute the laws of the United States making the argument that the President does not have the right to use them because it is not stated in the United States' Constitution void.
 The President has to be able to issue executive orders to successfully run the government.

 There is also the possibility of the argument being made that the number of executive orders has been decreasing since President Clinton was in office.
 President Clinton issued a total of 364 executive orders, President George W. Bush issued a total of 291 executive orders and President Barack Obama has issued a total of 198 as of January 1, 2015 (The American Presidency Project, 2014).
 However, it is important to note that just because the amount of executive orders has decreased it should not be taken away.
 Executive orders are very important for the President to use to run the Federal government.
 Executive orders allow a President to issue guidelines to federal organizations.
 It is also important to remember that Executive orders can be used by Presidents to respond to an emergency.
 It would not be wise to take away an instrument that a President could use to respond to an emergency.

 After looking at the past three arguments, it then bears the question of whether executive orders are truly necessary?
 The simple answer is yes.
 Executive orders are necessary for Presidents to use in order to run the federal government.
 That is if they are used correctly.
 However, if the executive orders are used incorrectly then they are not necessary.
+A quick summation of the criteria for judging whether or not one has been used correctly could go here.

 Executive orders are used to require or order an action be taken by a government agency and officials.
 Presidents also can use executive orders in times of emergency.
 A few examples of when a President used an executive order during an emergency was when President “Abraham Lincoln used an executive order to fight the Civil War, Woodrow Wilson issued one to arm the United States just before it entered World War I, and Franklin Roosevelt approved Japanese internment camps during World War II” (Legal Information Institute, 2013, para.
 7).
 It is important to point out that a President can use an executive order to go to war because the President is the Commander in Chief of the United States' military.